Priceless comic book collection stolen, returned, now being sold

 "Everybody will know they're buying these books that were stolen and recovered and has a story behind it," he said.

 Just to sell off his comics, Lawrence said he's been to hell and back.
-In January of 2019, his storage facility in Boca Raton was broken into it where he kept his collection.
+In January 2019, his storage facility in Boca Raton was broken into.
+It's where he kept his collection.
 Hundreds of comics were taken.

-"I don't wish it upon anybody, it was just a horrible thing that went down," he said.
+"I don't wish it upon anybody," he said.
+"It was just a horrible thing that went down."

 A Royal Palm Beach man was later caught in Arizona trying to sell five of the comics at a store.

-To get the rest of his collection back took over a year.
-The FBI, the Palm Beach County Sheriff's Office, and a lawyer by the name of Wayne Schwartz applied pressure to get the rest of the comics back.
+To get the rest of his collection back took more than a year.
+The FBI, the Palm Beach County Sheriff's Office and a lawyer by the name of Wayne Schwartz applied pressure to get the rest of the comics back.

 The entire experience is bittersweet.